 Try out different line spacing options in Clusive!

-Clusive readers can highlight the text and add notes as they read to mark important passages.
+Clusive readers can highlight the text they read to mark important passages.

 Decades of research shows that highlighting paper texts can aid a student’s comprehension.